vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### Payments initiated in an app

-If payments are always initiated in the merchant's native app, there is no need to pass any additional parameters: Vipps will handle everything automatically.
+If payments are always initiated in the merchant's native app, there is no need to pass any additional parameters.
+Vipps will handle everything automatically.

 It is possible to send the optional `isApp` parameter, which comes with some